zaskem/mms-moa-2024-github-demo/README.md

-# Git and GitHub for the Sysadmin
+# Git for the Sysadmin

 ## In Case Of Fire...
 ![Commit, then leave](incaseoffire.jpg)